-The First and Last Stop for Men Suffering from ED
+The First and Last Stop for Men Experiencing Erectile Dysfunction

 As a leader in the field of men’s health, Dr. Wierschem has helped thousands of men with sexual health issues using the latest in medical technology.
 He has devoted his practice to the diagnosis, treatment and education of men on issues such as erectile dysfunction.